Recursive-citeproc

 Users of Quarto can install this filter as an extension with

-and use it by adding recursive-citeproc to the filters entry in their YAML header, before quarto.
+and use it by adding recursive-citeproc to the filters entry in their YAML header.
+You should also deactivate Citeproc:

 ---